They're strangers with a painful shared bond: Robert E. Lee enslaved their ancestors

 This is the first time Torres has been back to Arlington House since she was a child.
 Back then, she says, she got a sanitized take on the family history.

-Torres walks inside and asks "What?
-How are ten people going to sleep in here?"
+Torres walks inside and asks, "What?
+How are 10 people going to sleep in here?"

 Torres says being here to see this and unite with the Family Circle gives her chills.